DurhamSmith/braindump/content/posts/small.md

     <!--list-separator-->

-    - <span class="org-todo todo TODO">TODO</span>  Decide if I want say once we have looked at flaws of current CAD tools and then set out criteria to right them
+    - <span class="org-todo todo HOLD">HOLD</span>  Decide if I want say once we havel ooked at flaws of current CAD tools and then set out criteria to right them

     <!--list-separator-->